imgflo/imgflo-server/README.md

 Developing and running locally
 ==========================
-Note: imgflo-server has only been tested on GNU/Linux systems.
+Note: imgflo-server is only tested on GNU/Linux systems. imgflo (the runtime) has experimental support for OSX.
+However, all underlying dependencies (node.js, RabbitMQ, GEGL etc) are commonly used also on other platforms, like Windows.

 _Root is not needed_ for any of the build.